youngmin-gwon/what-i-studied/02_references/oop/design_pattern/behavioral/Double Dispatch Pattern.md

 user.validate_password(password)
 ```

-In the above code, the specific method that ends up being executed depends on the runtime type of a single object: user.
+In the above code, the specific method that ends up being executed depends on the runtime type of a single object: `user`.

-This is known as single dispatch.
+This is known as **single dispatch**.

-In a multiple dispatch system, the implementation of validate_password that ends up being invoked would depend on the runtime types of both user and password.
+In a **multiple dispatch** system, the implementation of `validate_password` that ends up being invoked would depend on the runtime types of both `user` and `password`.

-When working with languages that don't directly support double dispatch (like Ruby), we can implement the Double Dispatch Pattern to gain the benefits.
+When working with languages that don't directly support double dispatch (like Ruby), we can implement the **Double Dispatch Pattern** to gain the benefits.

 ## Why?